cloudify-cosmo/docs.getcloudify.org/content/manager/update-deployment.md

 ```
 When updating a deployment using an archive, the name of the blueprint representing the deployment update is assumed to be `blueprint.yaml`.
 If the blueprint file has a different name, it must be specified using the `-n / --blueprint-filename` argument.

-{{% gsInfo title="Common Deployment Update terms" %}}
+{% call c.note("Common Deployment Update terms") %}
 - The **deployment update blueprint** is the blueprint that contains the changes representing the deployment update, what was previously referenced as the 'updated application blueprint'.
 - A **step** is a logical concept that represents a single change in a deployment update blueprint.
 There are three different types of steps: **add**, **remove**, and **modify**.
 These three concepts will be used extensively throughout this guide.
 The scope of a 'step' is determined by its most top-level change.
 For example, if a node was added, and this node also contains a new relationship, then this is a 'add node' step, and not a 'add relationship' step.
 Similarly, if a node's property was modified, it is not a 'modify node' step, but a 'modify property' step.
-A list of all the possible steps is located [here]({{< relref "manager/update-deployment.md#what-can-be-updated-as-a-part-of-a-deployment-update" >}}).
+A list of all the possible steps is located [here]({{ relRef("manager/update-deployment.md#what-can-be-updated-as-a-part-of-a-deployment-update") }}).
-{{% /gsInfo %}}
+{% endcall %}
-{{% gsNote title="Viewing the steps of a deployment update" %}}
+{% call c.note("Viewing the steps of a deployment update") %}
 Currently, After you apply a deployment update, its composing steps are only accessible using the Cloudify REST API.
-{{% /gsNote %}}
+{% endcall %}

 ### Deployment Update Flow
 Updating a deployment consists of several stages: